Research

 Work in Progress

-Democratization is Calling: The Political Consequences of Telephone Networks (with Francesc Amat).
+Democratization is Calling: The Political Consequences of Telephone Networks (w/ Francesc Amat).
 Draft

 New communication technologies have important economic and political consequences.
 The availability of a new communication technology can become a weapon in hands of elites to obtain larger shares of political power ―either through coercion or mobilization but also a powerful resource for new challenger parties.
 In this paper we explore the political consequences of telephone network expansion in a semi-autocratic regime; we focus in Catalonia in the 1901-1923 period.
 We analyze the political consequences of a new public telephone network through a diff-in-diff identification strategy based on the timing and characteristics of telephones at the municipality-level.
 We also exploit distances to the existing private networks to exogeneize telephone extension and to test the robustness of our findings.
 Our main results show that new challenger parties directly benefited from the extension of telephone networks and reduced support rates for status quo elite parties.
 The heterogeneous effects of telephone extensions point out to a double dynamic of (i) elite replacement of status quo elites by new economic elites and (ii) voters' mobilization associated with telephone expansions among left-wing parties.
 Our findings contribute to better understanding the political consequences of new communication technologies in semi-autocratic contexts, where new political parties are as interested in advancing their position as to erode the influence capacity of entrenched status quo elites.